Department of Creative Industries, Tourism, Hospitality and Sport

-The Department of Creative Industries, Tourism, Hospitality and Sport, a department of the government of New South Wales, delivers services that promote trade, hospitality, racing, arts, tourism and sport in the state of New South Wales, Australia.
+The Department of Creative Industries, Tourism, Hospitality and Sport (DCITHS), a department of the government of New South Wales, delivers services that promote trade, hospitality, racing, arts, tourism and sport in the state of New South Wales, Australia.

 The department was formed on 1 July 2024 following the announcement from the Minns Labor Government on 12 April 2024 that the New South Wales Department of Enterprise, Investment and Trade would be re-organised as part of a Machinery of Government change.

 Structure

 The department is led by secretary, presently Elizabeth Mildwater since July 2024.
 The Deputy Secretary of Corporate Services is presently Lisa Alonso Love and the Deputy Secretary of Hospitality and Racing is presently Tarek Barakat.

 Ministers

 The following ministers are responsible for the administration of the department and its agencies: